keithito/tacotron/README.md

 ## Background

-Earlier this year, Google published a paper, [Tacotron: A Fully End-to-End Text-To-Speech Synthesis Model](https://arxiv.org/pdf/1703.10135.pdf), where they present a neural text-to-speech model that learns to synthesize speech directly from (text, audio) pairs.
+In April 2017, Google published a paper, [Tacotron: Towards End-to-End Speech Synthesis](https://arxiv.org/pdf/1703.10135.pdf), where they present a neural text-to-speech model that learns to synthesize speech directly from (text, audio) pairs.
 However, they didn't release their source code or training data.
-This is an attempt to provide an open-source implementation of the model described in their paper.
+This is an independent attempt to provide an open-source implementation of the model described in their paper.

 The quality isn't as good as Google's demo yet, but hopefully it will get there someday :-).
 Pull requests are welcome!